jeremy-mccarty/ToolsHub/README.md

 # Tools Hub
 ## Description
-This repo holds a variety of tools that I have developed for our team Fossil Friends as we develop [Dino Delivery](https://www.youtube.com/watch?v=SRuKsnKRxXs) at DigiPen Institute of Technology.
+This repo holds a variety of tools that I developed for our team Fossil Friends as we developed  [Dino Delivery](https://www.youtube.com/watch?v=SRuKsnKRxXs) at DigiPen Institute of Technology.

 ## Fossilize Exporter Tool
 ### Description